PichardRarker/guitar-tuition/README.md

 ## 🛹: General tips/tricks when starting out

 * The fingers on your fretting hand are going to really hurt at first.
 That’s normal.
 It gets better quite quickly, I promise.
 With a bit of exposure, your fingertips start to develop calluses (thickened skin).
-If the pain is really bothering you, consider putting some tape on the ends of your fingers
+If the pain is really bothering you, consider putting some tape on the ends of your fingers.
 * When first practicing chords, the hand positions are going to feel very alien.
 Your hand isn’t used to making those shapes.
 With a bit of practice, your hand will strengthen and get used to the sensation.
 * Having small hands isn’t going to be a massive hindrance!
 Pain/discomfort early on will pass as you strengthen your fingers.
-There’s plenty of great guitarists out there with small hands (check out the diminutive Eddie Van Halen, personal musical hero of mine)
+There’s plenty of great guitarists out there with small hands (check out the diminutive Eddie Van Halen, personal musical hero of mine).
 * The key to practicing is: **nail whatever it is you’re playing at a slow speed, then gradually speed it up.** If you jump in too quickly with trying to play your favourite song at full speed, you’re going to ingrain mistakes into your playing.
 * If you’re learning how to play a track with distortion: try first playing it without distortion (or with minimal distortion).
 Many beginners hide their bad mistakes behind a big wall of fuzz (I know I did).
 There’s no hiding on the clean amp setting!
 On the flip side, playing with distortion is different to playing clean.
 If you only practice a song without distortion, chances are it’s not going to sound good when you finally switch to playing distorted.
-Learning strategies to “tame” a distorted guitar is essential to playing heavy rock and metal (but get the fundamentals nailed down first)
+Learning strategies to “tame” a distorted guitar is essential to playing heavy rock and metal (but get the fundamentals nailed down first).
 * Practicing without an amp for extended periods is not advised!
 Even if you’re playing clean,  amplification introduces subtle challenges to your playing, and you won’t experience these if you play unplugged.
 * Some people develop an irrational fear of strings snapping and whipping their arms/hands.
 You will eventually break a string, but there’s an incredibly miniscule chance it’s going to cause you any damage.
 In 20+ years a string has never caused me any damage.
 * You don’t need to devote loads and loads of time to mastering the basics.
 One of the reasons guitars are so popular to learn is that you can start to sound good relatively quickly.
 Consistency is key – practice little and often, keeping up the momentum.